RobinBoers/dotfiles-legacy/README.md

 I made a custom xsession using the Metacity window manager, DockBarX, tint2 and rofi.
 I wanted it to look like Unity.
 Ambiance GTK theme, KvAmbiance QT theme, Humanity icons.

+**NOTE: The Rofi theme is currently broken due to a update.
+Not sure how to fix it yet :)**

 [More info](usr/bin/)

 ![](usr/bin/screenshot.png)